Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-Suppose we traverse a loop in $X(I_{-\epsilon})$ in the negative sense followed by a loop in $X(I_{+\epsilon})$ in the positive sense, connecting these paths through the band, and as we do this we measure the \emph{difference} between the amounts of phase rotation in the $z_{-}$ and $z_{+}$ coordinates along the top and bottom horizontal boundaries under parallel transport, encoding this as an overall twisting.
-As we transport around the negative loop in $X(I_{-\epsilon})$, the $z_{-}$ coordinates on $\pi^{-1}(F_1)$ and $\pi^{-1}(F_{0-})$ twist relatively to each other by an amount $-(\sigma_{F_1} - \sigma_{F_{0-}})$, while on the other side the $z_+$ coordinates twist by an amount $(\sigma_{F_1} - \sigma_{F_{0+}})$.
-Overall, we have a twisting of $\sigma_{F_{0-}}-\sigma_{F_{0+}}$: due to the form of the monodromy, this always equals $-1$, and this is what we expect for the Dehn twist.
-The top and bottom boundaries are actually fixed under the monodromy transformation because the fibration is trivial there.
+Now we compute the monodromy obtained when we traverse a loop in $X(I_{-\epsilon})$ in the negative sense followed by a loop in $X(I_{+\epsilon})$ in the positive sense, connecting these paths through the band connecting the two annuli.
+We use Lemma \ref{lem:monodromy-hessian} to measure the difference between the amounts of phase rotation in the $z_{-}$ and $z_{+}$ coordinates along the top and bottom horizontal boundaries under symplectic parallel transport, encoding this as an overall twisting.
+By Lemma \ref{lem:monodromy-hessian}, as we transport around the negative loop in $X(I_{-\epsilon})$, the $z_{-}$ coordinate on $\pi^{-1}(F_1)$ rotates through an angle $-2\pi\sigma_{F_1}$ and the $z_{-}$ coordinate on $\pi^{-1}(F_{0-})$ rotates through an angle $-2\pi\sigma_{F_{0-}}$.
+Thus the relative twist of the two ends of the fiber is $-(\sigma_{F_1} - \sigma_{F_{0-}})$ turns.
+By the same token, on the other side the $z_+$ coordinate on $\pi^{-1}(F_1)$ rotates through an angle $2\pi\sigma_{F_1}$, while the $z_+$ coordinate on $\pi^{-1}(F_{0+})$ rotates through $2\pi\sigma_{F_{0+}}$, and the overall relative twisting is $(\sigma_{F_1} - \sigma_{F_{0+}})$ turns.
+Composing these monodromy transformations, we find that the fiber undergoes a twisting of $\sigma_{F_{0-}}-\sigma_{F_{0+}}$ turns.
+Because the monodromy of the affine structure is a shear, this difference of slopes equals $-1$.
+Thus the fiber undergoes a right-handed Dehn twist (whose local model is obtained by taking the annulus $\{1\leq |z|\leq 2\}$ and rotating the outer boundary by one \emph{clockwise} turn).

 This allows us to fill in the fibration with a standard fibration with a single Lefschetz singularity whose vanishing cycle is the equatorial circle on the cylinder fiber.
+Because the top and bottom boundaries are fixed under the monodromy transformation, the foliation of the horizontal boundary extends over the gluing.
 Since this local model is symmetric under the $S^1$--action which rotates the fibers, choosing an $S^1$--invariant gluing allows us to define a symplectic $S^1$--action on $X(B)$ which rotates the fibers of $w: X(B)\to X(I)$.

 Since the total space is $S^1$--symmetric, we can construct the Lagrangian tori as in section \ref{sec:torus-fibrations}, by taking circles of constant $|w|$ in the base and $S^1$--orbits in the fiber.
-These actually coincide with the tori found in $X(B_{-\epsilon} \coprod B_{+\epsilon})$ as fibers of the projection to $B$, so this construction extends the torus fibrations on $X(B_{-\epsilon} \coprod B_{+\epsilon})$ to all of $X(B)$.
+These actually coincide with the tori found in $X(B_{-\epsilon} \coprod B_{+\epsilon})$ as fibers of the projection to $B$, so this construction extends the torus fibrations on $X(B_{-\epsilon} \coprod B_{+\epsilon})$ to all of $X(B)$. \end{proof}